Showing posts with label chucks. Show all posts

 Kobudo Kai

 In Shorin-Ryu Karate and Kobudo, students are taught not to use their karate or kobudo against another except in self-defense, as nunchaku can produce some impressive forces.
 According to one source, a nunchaku tip of 6.3 ounces, can accelerate to 88 meters/second (282 feet/second) and generate 350 joules of kinetic energy.
-According to this source, this would equal the energy generated by a bullet fired from a Colt M1911!
+According to the source, this would equal the energy generated by a bullet fired from a Colt M1911!
 But, a nunchaku will not penetrate a body, unlike aerial dynamic bullets with high specific gravity.
 Luckily, few can generate this kind of force with nunchaku.

 Nunchaku made from two magazines and tape